jacksky6/Happy-Hare-RFID-Reader/VENDORED.md

 # Vendored Files

-Files copied verbatim from upstream repos.
+Files copied from upstream repos.
 GPLv3 headers are preserved in each file.
+Small local compatibility patches may be applied where noted below.

 ## lameandboard/rfid